Jinntec/Fore/README.md

 Service Workers might play a role in pre-loading resources and maybe even data instances.
 However they are not for updating i guess.
 In conjunction with AJAX this however should be fine.

-## Migration path

-During our meetup on 29th/30th Jan 2019 we decided to go for a new forms solution.
-However we also agreed to use a migration path to the full solution by breaking the project in pieces.

-To get usable results and profit quickly we start by migrating the betterFORM model to eXist-db.
-This would give us a validation facility with support for dependencies, datatypes and facets.
-Calculated values should likewise not be a problem.

-The resulting validation report would output a well-defined JSON structures to inform about potential issues.
-This can then be used to display sensible messages to the user.

-In the second big work package the UI needs to be implemented to make up a complete solution for data editing..

-## porting the XForms model to eXist-db

-XForms is a MVC architecture and its power is mainly within the model.
-This is the part we'd like to be available when we need stronger capabilities in XML editing.

-XForms also defined a set of UI controls which abstract from the concrete platform.
-While this is a nice idea it also tends to complicate thing a lot for the developer.
-The additional abstraction always forcing thinking 'around the edge'.

-In practice we do not have much use for supporting other output than HTML.
-Therefore a eXist-db form framework should not deal with porting the original UI controls.
-Instead we would build upon HTML5 and especially Web Components to represent the UI part of the forms and bind to XML nodes via <bind> elements.

-## what is needed

-Just a high-level list of things that need to be implemented:

-* implement an XPath facade class to evaluate and analyse XPath expressions
-* re-implement Instance class to use eXist-dbs' DOM document
-* clarify node referencing (nodenumber versus nodeid)
-* work out form syntax details
-* example forms
-* ...